vp276/Dash-Tutorial/README.md

 ## Overview

 This repository contains tutorial code for developing and deploying a dash application - a data app platform using Python.
+The goal is to provide an example of a well structured application, utilizing a wide variety of dash features, and being easily generalizable to other use cases.

 ## Data